 The reason for the use of a sharp and a dull punch is important in FUE.
 The direction and angle of the follicular unit beneath the skin is not visible and is often different from the direction of the hair on the surface of the scalp.
 Therefore if a sharp punch was used below the surface of the skin it might sever the underlying follicular unit.
 The dull punch, on the other hand, is more likely to envelope the follicular unit while separating it from the surrounding soft tissues.
 Once the underlying follicular unit is separated from the surrounding tissues it can then be extracted, usually by a forceps gripping the hair above the surface.

 The small hole left behind after the follicle is extracted takes a few days to heal and as it does so the small wound contracts which makes the remaining scar much smaller and less noticeable.
-The patient often has hundreds of small round white scars which are typically invisible to the human eye after the patient’s hair has grown out.
+The patient often has hundreds of small round white scars which are typically invisible to the human eye after his or her hair has grown out.

 Who is an ideal candidate for FUE?